 You are responsible for ensuring these documents accurately reflect your church's practices.

-We understand that navigating these requirements can feel confusing or frustrating.
-The request for a Privacy Policy and Terms of Use is simply part of the broader approval process used by mobile carriers for mass text messaging.
-While we can’t provide legal guidance on the content of these documents, we’re here to walk alongside you and help make sure everything is set up smoothly so your messages can reliably reach your people.
+Navigating these requirements can feel confusing -- but the request for a Privacy Policy and Terms of Use is part of the broader carrier approval process for mass text messaging.
+While we can't provide legal guidance on the content of these documents, we're here to walk alongside you and help make sure everything is set up smoothly so your messages can reliably reach your people.